BJW333/Sensory_System/README.md

 # Sensory System

-A comprehensive, real-time monitoring system that combines computer vision, facial recognition, activity detection, and app usage tracking to build a contextual understanding of user behavior.
+A comprehensive, real-time monitoring system that combines computer vision, facial recognition, activity detection, and app usage tracking to build a unified context.
+This context can then be passed to an AI system so it can understand whats happening in the real world environment around the user.

 ## Overview